Art In Motion (AIM)

 I am currently doing watercolors and linocut prints.
 I am working on a series of 7-8 color linocuts of "Madison's Missing Gargoyles", and various watercolors which include landscapes, neighborhood-scapes, and still-lifes mainly. / Mixed media steel and fiber sculpture exploring themes of tension, conflict, and harmony.

-Simply Dazzling! / Cat Trap Textiles
+Simply Dazzling! / Cat Trap Textiles / Deb Bobzien

 Sparkly colorful pieces incorporating a mix of beads, upcycled mirrors and driftwood as well as decorative sun catchers and painted laser cut wood and acrylics. / I make quilted pouches and book sleeves, along with purses.
-I gravitate towards fun colors and cheerful florals and make quality products that will last.
+I gravitate towards fun colors and cheerful florals and make quality products that will last. / Deb paints in acrylic paint and does several styles of art, including contemporary art and impressionistic

 Katy Heyning Watercolor and Fine Art